 But when it comes to repairing the tiny little hairs in your ear, you’re out of luck.
 At least, so far.

-It doesn’t seem exactly fair when you can recover from significant bone injuries but have problems repairing tiny hairs in your ear.
+It doesn’t seem exactly fair when you can recover from significant bone injuries but you have problems repairing tiny hairs in your ear.
 What’s going on there?
-(Other than your body being a bit fickle.)
+(Other than your body being a bit fickle, that is.)

 So, let’s get right down to it.
 You’re sitting in your hearing specialist’s office and you’re absorbing the news: you have hearing loss.
 So the first question you ask is whether your hearing will ever come back.
 And the answer is… it depends.

 But it’s also the truth.
 There are two basic types of hearing loss:

 - Hearing loss caused by an obstruction: When there’s something obstructing your ear canal, you can exhibit all the signs of hearing loss.
 This obstruction can be caused by a wide variety of things, from the gross (ear wax) to the downright scary (tumors).
 The good news is that once the obstruction is removed, your hearing often returns to normal.

 - Hearing loss caused by damage: But there’s another–more common–type of hearing loss.
 Known medically as sensorineural hearing loss, this type of hearing loss is effectively permanent.
 Here’s what happens: there are tiny hairs in your ear that vibrate when hit with moving air (sound waves).
 Your brain is good at turning these vibrations into the sounds you hear.
 But loud noises can cause damage to the hairs and, over time, diminish your hearing to the point where you need treatment.